-Note: This table shows estimates from a two-stage least squares regression of cognitive outcome and placebo effort task variables on the noise level, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
-The noise level is instrumented by an indicator for being in a treated room.
+Note: This table shows estimates from a regression of cognitive outcome and effort task variables on the treatment level, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
 The first outcome is the normalized sum of points that participants earned on tests during a session.
 The second column normalizes first at the test-score level and averages across normalized scores within a session.
 The third outcome is the first component of a principal component analysis of percentage correct and reaction time estimated on each individual's first control session.
-The fourth column is my preferred outcome: the first factor of a common factor analysis of percentage correct and reaction time estimated on each individual's show that a 10 dB increase in the noise level (perceived as twice as loud) reduces performance on my preferred index by 0.07 standard deviations.
-The last two columns show that there was no effect of the same noise change on the placebo effort task.
-Any decrease in performance greater than 1.4% is outside of the 95% confidence interval.
+The fourth column is my preferred outcome: the first factor of a common factor analysis of percentage correct and reaction time estimated on each individual's first control session.
+The results show that being assigned to the noisier room reduces performance on my preferred index by 0.06 standard deviations.
+The last two columns show that there was no effect of the same noise change on the effort task.
+Any decrease in performance greater than 1.6% is outside of the 95% confidence interval.